McKay, stout defense lead NC State past East Carolina 34-6

 ECU: East Carolina closed last season with a 58-3 loss on the same field, a disastrous afternoon that had the Pirates kicking a last-second field goal to avoid their first shutout in more than two decades.
 The second trip went only marginally better.
 ECU got nothing going on the ground, running 29 times for 41 yards (1.4-yard average) and leaving the mobile Ahlers to carry the offense almost entirely on his own.
 There was also a penalty that wiped out Tyler Snead’s 93-yard kickoff return immediately following Hines’ long TD.

+“It gives us the best evaluation we’ve had so far of where we are,” Houston said.
+“This is not where we want to be, and this is not where we will be.”

 N.C.
-State: McKay got off to a good start in taking over for departed three-year starter Ryan Finley, completing 25 of 37 passes for 308 yards while directing the Wolfpack to 505 total yards.
-He got plenty of help from a ground game with multiple threats led by true freshman Zonovan Knight, who ran for a team-best 42 yards and scored from 9 yards out on his first college carry.
-And after that opening push by the Pirates, the Wolfpack’s defense settled in and controlled the line of scrimmage to close down any running lane for ECU and Ahlers (who managed 11 yards on 10 carries).
+State: It was a good start for Doeren’s seventh year, which has the Wolfpack entering with more youth than in recent seasons.
+A balanced ground game produced 191 yards of the Wolfpack’s 505 total yards, which included true freshman Zonovan Knight scoring from 9 yards out on his first college carry.
+And after that opening drive, the Wolfpack’s defense settled in and controlled the line of scrimmage with plenty of three-man fronts that closed down every running lane.

 UP NEXT